Constance Wilde: Illness and death

 unearthed medical evidence within private family letters, which has enabled a doctor to determine the likely cause of Constance's demise.
 The letters reveal symptoms nowadays associated with multiple sclerosis (Note: Multiple sclerosis was then a little-known condition.) but apparently wrongly diagnosed by her two doctors [...].

 Constance sought help from two doctors.
 One of them was a "nerve doctor" from Heidelberg, Germany, who resorted to dubious remedies.
 The second doctor – Luigi Maria Bossi – conducted two operations (for uterine fibroid) in 1895 and 1898, the latter of which ultimately led to her death.
 Writing in the Lancet in 2015, Ashley H. Robins and Merlin Holland surmised that, "the surgery Bossi performed in December 1895 was probably an anterior vaginal wall repair to correct urinary difficulties from a presumed bladder prolapse.
 In retrospect, the actual problem was probably neurogenic and not structural in origin".

 During the second surgery in April 1898, Bossi probably "did not attempt a hysterectomy but merely excised the tumour in a myomectomy".
 Shortly after the surgery Constance developed uncontrollable vomiting which led to dehydration and death.
 The immediate cause of death is thought to have been severe paralytic ileus, which developed either as a result of the surgery itself or of intra-abdominal sepsis.
 Constance is buried in Genoa, Italy, in the Monumental Cemetery of Staglieno.

 A memorial statue depicting a nude pregnant Constance is included in the Oscar Wilde Memorial Sculpture in Merrion Square in Dublin.

 Portrayals

+Two competing films about Oscar Wilde were released in the U.K. during the same year, 1960.
+In Oscar Wilde (film), Constance was played by Phyllis Calvert, and in The Trials of Oscar Wilde, also known as The Green Carnation, she was portrayed by Yvonne Mitchell.

 Constance Wilde was portrayed by Jennifer Ehle in the 1997 film Wilde, which features Stephen Fry as Oscar Wilde.

 Emily Watson portrayed Constance Wilde in the 2018 film The Happy Prince, which was written and directed by Rupert Everett, who also starred as Oscar Wilde.

 In 2022, Emilia Clarke was revealed to be the lead of the biographical film An Ideal Wife by director Sophie Hyde, which will explore the sexual awakening Constance experienced when she discovered that Wilde was homosexual.